raspberrypilearning/comic-character/en/step_2.md

 JavaScript can be used to find and change HTML elements.

-To access the `<span>` element, you will 'select' it, using the Document Object Model method: `querySelector()`.
+To access the `<span>` element, you will 'select' it, using the document object model method: `querySelector()`.

 --- collapse ---

 ---
-title: What is the Document Object Model?
+title: What is the document object model?
 ---

-The Document Object Model (DOM) provides a way for JavaScript (and other programming languages) to interact with webpage elements.
+The document object model (DOM) provides a way for JavaScript (and other programming languages) to interact with webpage elements.

 It represents the structure of a webpage (document).